mtiews/carberry/SETUP.md

 After the installation the MQTT broker should be running.

 To validate, if mosquitto is running execute `mosquitto_sub -t "#"` in one terminal to subscribe to all topics.
 And in another terminal run `mosquitto_pub -t "greetings" -m "hello"`.
 After publishing the message `hello`should appear in the first terminal.

+Update the persistence settings in Mosquitto's config file `/etc/mosquitto/mosquitto.conf` according to your needs.
+As by default Mosquitto only persists its subscription / messages etc. when exiting, data may be lost when the Raspberry Pi 3 is "switched off" (e.g. when connected via 12V USB adapter which will be switched of when you leave your car).
+For example add the line `autosave_interval 60` to automatically persist data to disk every 60 seconds.

 UPDATE: It looks like Raspian jessie references a very old version of mosquitto, which does not support the latest MQTT protocol (3.1.1) required for AWS IoT.
 So an update is required, see description at http://agilerule.blogspot.de/2016/05/install-mqtt-mosquitto-on-raspberry-pi.html.